top of page

 slow down and make sense of change, even when answers are unclear.
 During moments of transition, stability matters more than intensity.
 Support becomes less about quick solutions and more about steady presence.

 This is when small acts of care matter more than ever.
 Quiet mornings.
 Honest check-ins with yourself.
 Pulling away from noise that drains you.
 Long walks that don’t require answers.
-And if you’re working with a therapist during this kind of phase, you’ll notice how they create consistency even using small tools like therapy management software to keep your sessions structured when nothing else feels structured at all.
+And if you’re working with a therapist during this kind of phase, you’ll notice how they create consistency even using small tools like therapy practice management software to keep your sessions structured when nothing else feels structured at all.
 That kind of steadiness can ground you more than you expect, particularly during life transitions.

 The Uncomfortable Work of Letting Go